eTrejoLujano/Instadash/README.md

 - Redux Toolkit: For state management.
 - Django: The primary back end framework.
 - Tailwind CSS: Used to design the responsive user interface (UI).
-- Amazon Web Services: Used for the deployment of the backend infrastructure.
+- Amazon Web Services: Used for the deployment of the back end infrastructure.

 ### Project's Front End Structure
 The project's codebase is organized as follows: